-At its core, the acronym ECU is the military’s terminology for a heating, ventilating, and air conditioning (HVAC) unit, but key differences in mobility, ruggedization, and ability to face extreme temperatures put these into a category all their own.
+At its core, the acronym ECU (Environmental Control Unit) is the military’s terminology for a heating, ventilating, and air conditioning (HVAC) unit, but key differences in mobility, ruggedization, and ability to face extreme temperatures put these into a category all their own.

 One common use of an ECU is to provide heated and cooled air to a shelter, thus creating an optimum ambient temperature for both military personnel and electronics.
 Additionally, the ECU also provides shelter pressurization, positive or negative, to keep contaminants from getting into or out of the shelter.
 This is how fielded medical shelters or epidemic task force tents are set up so they can quickly deploy for emergencies.
 With the correct pressurization from the ECU and proper PPE, the medical team has a safe shelter to treat patients.